Gift In Kind/Vehicle Donations

 Gift In Kind Tangible Personal Property

-Below are some detailed policy/procedures to assist in accepting donations.
-You can find printable versions of the forms by following the link provided below:
+Below is the gift in kind form as well as the gift acceptance policy to assist in accepting donations.
+You can find printable versions of the forms below:

 Tangible Personal Property Gift Acceptance Policy

-The LCSC Foundation will accept approved tangible personal property if they support the mission of LCSC, and if they qualify as gifts in accordance with Internal Revenue Service regulations.
+The LCSC Foundation will accept approved tangible personal property if they support the mission of LCSC, if approved by the foundation gift acceptance committee, and if they qualify as gifts in accordance with Internal Revenue Service regulations.
 For an amount to be classified as a gift, the donor must relinquish control of the future use of the gift to the LCSC Foundation, which is a qualifying non-profit organization under IRS Code Section 501(c) (3).
 The LCSC Foundation will acknowledge all gifts with an appropriate tax receipt.